 It can often seem like renters get a sour deal.
 This is especially true in London, where demand usually outweighs supply.
 On too many occasions, those looking for rental homes have to stump up hundreds - if not thousands - of pounds before they’ve even got the keys to their shiny new home.

 Don’t start singing “you are my sunshine” to ol’ Philly boy just yet, however.
-Here we are two years on, and agents are still charging renters admin fees.
-But everything is about to change.
-From 2019, tenant fees will finally get the boot thanks to the Tenants Fee Draft Bill.
+Here we are two years on, and agents still charge renters admin fees.
+But everything is about to change - from 2019, tenant fees will finally get the boot thanks to the Tenants Fee Draft Bill.

 Here’s what it means for you and your pockets.

 If you’re a first-time renter in the UK or coming from overseas, you may wonder what all the fuss is about.
 To clear things up, tenant fees are payable in addition to the rent and security deposit, which is often six-weeks’ rent but can be as much as eight.

 Some of the admin fees that agents charge for include credit checks, referencing and assigning a guarantor.
 These fees cost anywhere between £300 and £1,000 depending on the amount of work needed to secure a tenancy and the agency’s pricing structure.

 With private renting accounting for 4.7-million households in the UK, it’s easy to see why these fees are causing such a problem.
 Especially in London, which houses the most expensive property rental stock in the country.